It took me 3 visits to London for the city to finally sink under my skin. I found it expensive, crowded, and honestly, a bit overrated.

 Go for afternoon tea

-It’s pretty likely that you’ll be really full after your afternoon tea, so after getting some rest at your hotel, plan on a light dinner.
+It’s pretty likely that you’ll be fairly full after your afternoon tea, so after getting some rest at your hotel, go for a walk and pick out a place for drinks and snacks or dinner, depending on how hungry you are.

 Following a vegan diet?
 There are so many great vegan restaurants in London worth checking out!